ramonrovirosa/xmpp_client_strophejs/README.md

 =====================

 Javascript Web XMPP Client...Works with Google Talk, Facebook Chat, and Openfire for a custom server.
 I Used Nginx &amp; Punjab as well.
+The UI was built with help from [Twitter Bootstrap 3.0](http://getbootstrap.com/ "Twitter Bootstrap").
 My implementation is Windows based, but should work on any OS.

 ![Alt text](pubSub.jpg "Bootstrap Client")